cyberark/conjur-spring-boot-sdk/README.md

 The following features are available with the Conjur Spring Boot Plugin:

 * Retrieve a single secret from the Conjur Vault by specifying the path to the secret in the vault.
-Refer to the below example.
 * Retrieve multiple secrets from the Conjur Vault by specifying the paths to the secrets in the vault.
-Refer to the below example.
 * Retrieve secrets from the Conjur Vault and initialize the Spring environment with remote property sources.

-[Place an example of the first 2 bullet points here]

 ## Limitations